 The Erasmus+ mobility grant includes travel and accommodation costs, which are subsidized by the EU KOM / NA DAAD as unit costs.
 The unit costs of the journey are calculated using the Distance Calculator.
 The place of departure is always the respective place of employment (Eichstätt or Ingolstadt).

-Accommodation costs are calculated based on daily rates.
-The person's mobility program must show that activities related to the mobility measure actually took place on the days that are to be supported.
-Proof can be provided in the form of a confirmation issued by the host institution at the end of the stay stating the beginning and end of the stay.
+Subsistence costs are calculated based on daily rates.
+The participant's mobility program must indicate that activities related to the mobility measure took place on the funded days.
+The key requirement is a confirmation issued by the host university at the end of the stay, specifying the start and end dates of the stay (official business) as well as the number of hours completed.

 Please apply for your mobility programs at KU Mobility Online.